Mixed Year 5 Pound Gold Coin (Quintuple Sovereign)

 In the era of George V, Sovereign proof sets were produced including the £5 coin for the first time.
 Many of these sets have been broken up over the years allowing buyers to purchase the coins individually at ower prices.
 The Elizabethan era has seen more regular production of the 5 Pound Sovereign especially since 1980 when coins have been minted most years since.

-The coin was originally minted as a means of displaying power and wealth, being the largest gold coin produced aprt from the now extinct 5 Guinea which was around 5 per cent heavier.
+The coin was originally minted as a means of displaying power and wealth, being the largest gold bullion coin produced aprt from the now extinct 5 Guinea which was around 5 per cent heavier.

 The general design theme follows that of the Sovereign with the monarch’s head on the obverse and George and the Dragon on the reverse.
 However over the year’s, especially due to its large size, the coin has been chosen as a medium to celebrate and commemorate various events which are then incorporated into the design.
 Along with the low annual mintage, the regular design updates push the coin into the realms of being one of the most desirable and collectible tax free coins available.